...

+When we embark on new paths, we begin the Fool's journey.
+We search for "the fool tarot" on Google with bright, hopeful eyes.
+What juicy adventures does the Fool promise to bring?
+How are meanings assigned to the cards?
+Why do pop sources always trust the Fool as a leap of faith or the start of a journey?
 To learn the cards is to understand their symbolism.
-In this series, we’ll cover all the esoteric nuggets hidden in The Fool so you can deepen your intuitive knowledge of the tarot.
+In this series, we'll cover all the esoteric nuggets hidden in The Fool so you can deepen your intuitive knowledge of the tarot.

-The Fool in Tarot: Beginning the Hero’s Journey
+The Fool In Tarot: Beginning The Hero's Journey

 All things start with an idea and a desire.
 Before reality, a dream.
 The seed, then the forest.
 A beginning and an end.
 Birth, then death.